 But before unfolding these hidden facts, here is a video in which Google’s Matt Cutts explains the working of this tool:

-For most of the Webmaster, this tool acts as a lifesaver as it helps in getting you to get out of Google’s penalty list by removing the links that you don’t want to get considered while ranking your website.
-However, the main query which has to be answered first is that when and how the Google Disavow tool is used by webmasters.
+For most Webmasters, this tool acts as a lifesaver as it helps in getting you to get out of Google’s penalty list by removing the links that you don’t want to get considered while ranking your website.
+However, the main query which has to be answered first is when and how the Google Disavow tool is used by webmasters.

 Apart from this, you can also identify the spammy links by checking:

-Note: Google gives more values to disavow those requests that have done extra efforts to remove their links before submitting it for disavowing.
+Note: Google gives more value to disavowing those requests that have done extra efforts to remove their links before submitting them for disavowing.

 The disavow file should be declared legit by Google only if has the following format: